 Cara Lodge is a bit of a splurge, and a long-standing tradition for our trips to Georgetown.
 Built in the 1840s and originally consisting of two houses, the hotel is one of the oldest wooden buildings in Georgetown.
-It has a long and romantic history ... over the years it has hosted many dignitaries, including Great Britain's King George V, who stayed at the house in 1923 and planted the sapodilla tree in the front garden to mark the occasion.
+It has a long and romantic history ... over the years it has hosted many dignitaries, including England's King George V, who stayed at the house in 1923 and planted the sapodilla tree in the front garden to mark the occasion.

 Please note: We have an early departure tomorrow morning.
 If you are considering a late-arriving flight, you may want to come in a day early to both enjoy this lovely hotel and to rest up from your travels.
+You will be met at the airport and transferred to the hotel regardless of which day you choose to arrive.

 Accommodations at the delightful and relaxing Cara Lodge.

-Meals are at leisure today, as they may be served on the plane.
+Meals are at leisure today, those arriving in time for dinner can gather informally.